Ádám Varga (footballer)

-Ádám Varga (born 12 February 1999) is a Hungarian football player who plays for Nemzeti Bajnokság I club Ferencváros on loan to Debreceni VSC.
+Ádám Varga (born 12 February 1999) is a Hungarian football player who plays for Nemzeti Bajnokság I club Ferencváros.

 Career

 Ferencváros

 Varga signed his first professional contract with Ferencváros on 22 June 2015.
 On 29 October 2023, he was in the starting lineup against Újpest in the 2023–24 Nemzeti Bajnokság I season.
 After the match, Dejan Stanković, manager of Ferencváros, said that Varga was the best player against Újpest.

 On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

 On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

 Loan to Kecskemét

 On 29 July 2022, Varga moved on a season-long loan to Kecskemét.

 Loan to Debrecen

 On 9 July 2025, Varga moved on a season-long loan to Debreceni VSC.